Dre Campbell Farm

 You can buy seeds in most garden centers and home improvement stores.
 Many online retailers also carry them.

-When you’re shopping for seeds, look for good quality.
+When shopping for seeds, look for high-quality ones.
 Some seed stores specialize in organic or heirloom varieties that are not treated with pesticides or fungicides.

 Takeaway

 In summary, you can find many companions for beetroot.
-These plants are simple to grow and will boost your gardening success and yields.
+These plants are simple to grow and can help create a healthier, more productive garden.

 On the other hand, there are also some plants to avoid if you want to grow beets successfully.